 When temperatures are anywhere from 50 to 60 degrees F, feed once or twice a day.
 Stop feeding when the temperature goes below 50.
 Digestion can take 3 or 4 days at the temperature and overfeeding can occur with only a little bit of food every day.
 If they appear hungry, you can try a little food once or twice a week.

-Another thing to think about is that different foods are appropriate at different temperatures because koi are digesting at different speeds and using the nutrients differently.
+Another thing to think about is that different food are appropriate at different temperatures because koi are digesting at different speeds and using the nutrients differently.
 If the temperature is below 60 degrees F, stick to low protein foods, vegetables, squash, and fruit or any food that’s approved for 3 or 4 seasons.